877 225 2251

 • How is Qurbani volume decided?

 One person must provide one Qurbani, or one share.
 Each Qurbani animal makes up a certain number of shares.
-A small animal such as a sheep or goat counts as one Qurbani share, while larger animals like camels and cattle count as seven Qurbani shares each.
+A small animal such as a sheep or goat counts as one Qurbani share, while larger animals like camels and cows count as seven Qurbani shares each.

 • Can I buy more than one Qurbani?